16 Top-Rated Beaches in Bali

 This beautiful beach is reached by walking down stairs you find after entering a hollowed rock.
 Talk about exotic!
 Located on Bali's southern coast, Padang Padang is made even more captivating by the giant rocks and limestone cliffs of the Bukit Peninsula that surround its azure waves and golden sand.

-Once a truly secluded spot, this beach was made famous as the spot where Julia Roberts' character finds love in Eat, Pray, Love.
+Once a truly secluded spot, this top beach in Bali was made famous as the spot where Julia Roberts' character finds love in Eat, Pray, Love.
 The result: an influx of tourists and new western-style restaurants, shops, and surf lodges aimed at the throngs of vacationers.

 The majority of beachgoers are here to surf, since the waves are optimal for experienced surfers.
 Beware: they break over shallow coral, so beginners are better off choosing a safer beach like Seminyak or Kuta for their first lesson.
 That said, Padang Padang's fine sand is an inviting play area for families, while the local warungs offer traditional tourist fare, as well as tasty treats.